Learn about the effects of gambling on our community, and find resources and assistance for dealing with with gambling related harm.

 - One in five adults who experience serious harm from gambling began before they turned 18.

-- 73% of Victorian’s aged 12-17 reported seeing gambling ads on TV in the past 30 days.
+- Of Victorians aged 12 to17, 73 per cent reported seeing gambling ads on TV in the past 30 days.

-- People aged 18 to 24 are more likely to develop a gambling problem.
+- People aged 18 to 24 are likelier to develop a gambling problem.

 - Self-reported satisfaction with life drops as high-risk gambling behaviour increases.

-- 39% of people who engage in high risk gambling are highly distressed, compared to 5% of Victoria’s general population.
+- Of the people who engage in high-risk gambling, 39 per cent are highly distressed, compared to 5 per cent of Victoria's general population.

 - High-risk gambling often occurs with excessive alcohol consumption and daily smoking.

-- While high-risk gambling can produce some of the most visible impacts in our community, over 85% of gambling related harm is experienced by low and moderate risk gamblers.
+- While high-risk gambling can produce some of the most visible impacts in our community, over 85 per cent of gambling-related harm is experienced by low and moderate-risk gamblers.

-- 80% of people harmed by someone else’s gambling report feeling distressed about the other person’s gambling.
+- 80 per cent of people harmed by someone else’s gambling report feeling distressed about the other person’s gambling.

-- 64.3% of people say they experience increased tension in their relationship with the person who gambles.
+- 64.3 per cent of people say they experience increased tension in their relationship with the person who gambles.

-- 63.3% of people feel angry at the person for not controlling their gambling.
+- 63.3 per cent of people feel angry at the person for not controlling their gambling.

 - $539 on Pokies